Darragoth/Universal-Eurocentric-Alphabet/README.md

 The first three modify the place of articulation.
 They practically never occur in one language, and since they are physiologically mutually exclusive (cannot be produced simultaneously in one phoneme) they are denoted using the lower box, while the latter two use the upper box.
 At most a language exhibits two articulatory modifications.
 Depending on the selected language one of these features is configured to first priority for the modifier key.
 The second modification could be typed with SHIFT and the third with AltGr or FN.
 ### Palatalization
 One of the most common phonemes in general, though in many languages the only palatal consonant is the approximant {J} [j].
 While the nasal approximant [ɲ] occurs very commonly beside J [j] across all language families, it can be analyzed and represented also as a nasalized palatal approximant {J̃}.
 Other palatals are comparatively rarer.
 Ina addition to the aforementioned, palatalization occurs among Romance langs as [ʎ], and as [c] and [ɟ] among Slavic, Uralic, Celtic langs and Albanian.
-Also common in Bantoid langs, Basque, Zhuang, and Jingpo.
+Also common in Bantoid & Native American langs, Basque, Zhuang, and Jingpo.
 Polish and Russian palatalize all but two or three of their consonants.
 Denoted with a left hook below, ̡◌: {N}➝{Ɲ}.
 ### Retroflex consonants
 Almost exclusive to the Indian subcontinent.
 Omnipresent in Indo-Aryan languages.
-Also very common in Dravidian and Austronesian langs.
+Also very common in Dravidian and smaller Austronesian langs.
 Analysed in contrast to the respective alveolar consonants.
 Denoted with a right hook below, ̡◌: {R}➝{Ɽ}.
 ### Velarization and Pharyngealization
 Rare outside of Arabic, Berberic and Caucasian langs.
 Usually restricted to consonants.
+Velarization and pharyngealization are different degrees of the same articulatory process.
+The degree is not contrastive in any language.
+Two main consonants in this category are the epiglottal [ħ] & [ʕ], which are analysed as pharyngealized [h] and [ʔ] as in [hˤ] and [ʔˤ].
+These two often appear in languages with no other *pharyngealized* consonants like in Ethio-Semitic and Cushitic languages around the Horn of Africa, where ejectives are the distinctive feature.
+Thus, [ħ] could be denoted with the diacritic for an ejective consonant, {◌ᣗ}, since no language distinguishes a pharyngealized and an ejective [h] and the resulting sounds are very similar. [ʕ]

-Velarization and pharyngealization are different degrees of the same articulatory process, which is not contrastive in any language.
-Denoted with a ring below, ◌̥: {T}➝{T̥} (Arabic: {ت} ➝ {ط}).
+Denoted with a ring below, ◌̥: {T}➝{T̥} or in Arabic: {ت} ➝ {ط}.
+The ring is a placeholder.
+It's intended to connect to the letter, forming a droplet like diacritic.
 ### Glottalization
 Occurs as ejectives in East-African and Caucasian langs.
 Also present in Hausa, Fulani and Serer as both ejectives and implosives.
 Surprisingly, some Indo-Aryan langs have four  implosives, [ɓ], [ɗ], [ᶑ] and [ɠ].
 Creaky-voicing is concentrated in Native Central American langs.
 Denoted with a righ hook above, ◌ᣗ: {κ}➝{ƙ}.
 ### Breathy-voicing
 Extremely rare in vowels.
 Analysed as aspiration in consonants, thus denoted as {н <=> ᴘн, ᴛн, κн}.
 Dinka (Nilotic) and Mon (Austroasiatic) contrast two sets of vowels, modal voiced and breathy voiced.
 Denoted with a left hook above, ɿ◌: {ỏ}.
 ### Click consonants
 Near exclusive to South-African Khoisan and Bantoid langs.
 Also present in three East-African langs: Sandawe, Hadza, and Dahalo.
 Denoted with a ring above, ◌̊: {T}➝{T̊}.
+### Marginal examples
+Chiquihuitlán Mazatec might be the ultimate example of non-standard phonation.
+It contrasts four sets of vowels: modal, nasal, breathy, and creaky voiced as well as 4 level tones and 13 different contour tones.
+There's also two different tertiary phonation contrasts for some consonants:
+- breathy-modal-creaky for the nasals, [m̥][m][m̰], [n̥][n][n̰], [ɲ̥][ɲ][ɲ̰].
+- breathy-modal-nasal for the approximants, [ȷ̊][j][j̃] and [ʍ][w][w̰].

 ## Sample text
 Vsi ljudi rodęt sę svobodni i råvni v dostojnosti i pravah.
 Oni sųt obdarjeni råzumom i svěstjų i imajųt postųpati jedin k drugomu v duhu bratstva.
 (Iz Universalnoj Deklaracije Prav Člověka, členòk 1)